 1. Mountain Creek – Vernon, NJ

 It only seemed right that this list started with New Jersey’s best.
 Mountain Creek is the Garden State’s largest snowboarding and ski area.
 This site offers four different peaks and 167 acres to ski upon, with eight lifts in total.
 Mountain Creek has some fun amenities as well, such as night skiing, a snow tubing park, and Sno-Go bikes (ski bikes) available for use.
-As you’ll see with pretty much every spot on here, they also offer lessons for anyone who needs them.
+As you’ll see with almost every spot on here, they also offer lessons for anyone who needs them.

 After you’re worn out from all the winter activities, you can head on over to a Biergarten they have on the property for some needed refreshment.
-And as far as lodging is concerned, there are numerous options available to perfectly match your needs.
+And as far as lodging is concerned, numerous options are available to perfectly match your needs.
 They have an on-site hotel known as The Appalachian, the Black Creek Sanctuary that offers luxury condos in a private, gated community, and even some mountaintop cabins if that’s what you’re into.

 2. Campgaw Mountain – Mahwah, NJ